saltukalakus/idiomatic-rust-snippets/src/algorithms/dynamic-programming/longest-common-subsequence.md

     - Otherwise, `dp[i][j] = max(dp[i-1][j], dp[i][j-1])`
 3. The value at `dp[m][n]` will be the length of the LCS.

-Here is a simple Rust implementation of the LCS algorithm:

 ```rust
 fn longest_common_subsequence(X: &str, Y: &str) -> String {
      let m = X.len();